LongNet: Scaling Transformers to 1B Tokens with Dilated Attention

 But dilated attention has another step which is sparsification, where we remove rows from each segment based on a hyperparameter r which controls the distance between each removed row.
 So, in the example image below r is 2, which means we keep rows 1 and 3 in each segment attention matrix.

-If we remove the second and fourth rows we also cannot attend to them from the remaining rows so the matching cells are also removed.
+If we remove the second and fourth rows, the remaining rows cannot attend to them, so we also remove the matching cells.

 Finally, we get from each segment attention matrix a sparse attention matrix of 2 X 2 which is way smaller than the original 12 X 12.